What’s your reason for waking up every morning?

 3. Find A Way To Get Paid For It

-When we start talking about money, you might think that the concept of achieving happiness loses on its essence.
+When we start talking about money, you might think that the concept of achieving happiness loses its essence.
 But you’d be wrong to think that.

-By the way, what’s the truth behind the dictum: money can’t buy happiness?
+[By the way, what’s the truth behind the dictum: money can’t buy happiness?]

 You have to work to make a living, right?
 You spend many hours of your day at work.
 If you work for 8 hours and sleep for 8 hours, you have only 8 hours left of your day.

 That’s why the concept of ikigai has to be related to finances.
 When you can get paid for doing what you love, you have the ideal foundation for a happier life.

 When you combine your work with passion, you never get retired.
 That’s the secret to long-living Japanese people, and, perhaps, it’s also the ultimate secret to a happy and fulfilled life.

 It’s not about money.
 And it’s not merely about joy.
-It’s about combining happiness, passion, work, money, and thereby getting the most out of life.
+It’s about combining happiness, passion, work, and money, thereby getting the most out of life.

 4. Rediscover Your Passion

 Changing your career path is not a problem.
-The problem occurs when you abandon a sincere passion to pursue a journey that’s way too practical, and doesn’t kindle any positive emotions in you.
+The problem occurs when you abandon a sincere passion to pursue a journey that’s way too practical and doesn’t kindle any positive emotions in you.

 If you feel trapped in life and not happy with the choices you’ve made, it’s likely that you haven’t found your ikigai yet.
 When this happens, recalling some satisfying moments of your life might help.

 5. Be Mindful About Things You Do

-Each action you take reflects itself on the world around you.
+Each action you take reflects on the world around you.
 It also reflects within your subconscious mind.
 Your inner state of happiness is a mirror of everything you’ve done and everything you keep doing.

 You can’t just wait for happiness, health, and longevity to come your way.
 You have to do your part of the deal, and the results will come in return.

 The main thing to realize is that everything is connected.
-You’re taking actions every day, whether you’re aware of it or not.
+You’re taking action every day, whether you’re aware of it or not.
 The moment has come to start taking the right actions.
 The concept of ikigai drives you in that direction.

-So, find your ikigai.
 Be passionate about it.
-Make it an essential part of your life, and you’ll find balance along the way.
+Make it an essential part of your life, and find joy in life’s simple pleasures.

 • • •